0:00

 3. The Door Wasn’t Really “Locked”

 Sam Goldberg claimed he was locked out because the swing lock was latched from inside.
 But forensic analysis later showed the lock could be manipulated from outside.
-That means someone could have staged the lock after killing Ellen.
+That means someone could have staged the lock after Ellen died.

 4. Minimal Blood at the Scene

-Given the number and severity of Ellen’s wounds, blood evidence was strangely limited.
-Many experts believe Ellen may have been stabbed elsewhere and moved — or stabbed post-mortem, meaning her heart had already stopped.
+Given the number and severity of Ellen Rae’s wounds, blood evidence was strangely limited.
+Many experts believe Ellen Rae may have been stabbed elsewhere and moved — or stabbed post-mortem, meaning her heart had already stopped.

 5. The Knife Was Wiped